The rough and bumpy road among the clouds to Pic du Midi

 How long is the road to Pic du Midi?

 Starting at Col du Tourmalet, beside the gift shop, the ascent is 5.9 km (3.66 miles) long.
 Over this distance the elevation gain is 548 meters.
 The average gradient is 9.28%.
 It is very steep, hitting a 24% of maximum gradient through some of the ramps.

 Is the road to Pic du Midi open?

 Set high on the south-western part of the country, in the central Pyrenees, the road can still be shut by snow at the end of June.

 Is Pic du Midi worth it?

-The surface on this gravel road is often loose, especially along the sides of the road.
+The route has amazing scenery with sweeping views of the entire Pyrenees chain and the Occitanie plateau.
+The summit hosts an astronomical observatory, the Observatoire du Pic du Midi de Bigorre (Pic du Midi Observatory), part of the Observatoire Midi-Pyrénées (Midi-Pyrénées Observatory).
+The familiar outline, standing clearly apart from the main Pyrenean chain, the breathtaking views and the scientific observatory have largely contributed to the widespread fame of the Pic du Midi de Bigorre.
 Construction of the observatory began in 1878, and the 8 meter dome was completed in 1908.
-The scene at Pic du Midi is one out of a sci-fi movie: A fortified concrete-and-stone complex, packed full of metal domes, sprawls across the top of a precipitous peak above the clouds.
-On the top, there’s the highest museum in Europe, that will guide you through the history of Pic du Midi and over a century of scientific research and technological progress.
+The scene at Pic du Midi is one out of a sci-fi movie: a fortified concrete-and-stone complex, packed full of metal domes, sprawls across the top of a precipitous peak above the clouds.
+The summit hosts the highest museum in Europe, that will guide you through the history of Pic du Midi and over a century of scientific research and technological progress.